 On the 21st of November at approximately 13:00, a 17-year-old from Morocco was violently beaten and pushed back from Matochin, Bulgaria to Hatipköy, Turkey.
 Two days prior, he and five other Moroccan males (17 – 28 years old) travelled on foot for around 10 hours from Edirne to the Turkish-Bulgarian border.
-With only one quick rest along the way, the group reached the fence around 4:00 the next morning.
-With iron-cutting shears in hand, the group made a hole in the barbed fence and passed through onto Bulgarian soil.
-All six men made it across.
-They continued together deeper into Bulgarian territory for around seven hours (30 KMs) before their relief of a successful crossing soon took a turn.
+With only one quick rest along the way, the group reached the fence around 4:00 the next morning and crossed the border.

 Resting close to Mramor behind nearby trees in the forest, the men heard the bark of an approaching dog.
-They began to run, but the two German Shepherds were too fast for the group (see Image 1).
+They began to run, but the two German Shepherds were too fast for the group.
 The respondent reported that he heard one of the two officers scream “zastrelyame!” which, as he understood, was a threat by the officers to shoot the men.
-The respondent confirmed later that the guns carried by the two officers were Smith & Wesson Model 910s (see Image 2).
-One dog caught up with the respondent’s friend, allegedly biting his leg and forcing him to stop.
-Although the friend was already wounded by the dog’s bite, an officer still came and violently kicked him for five minutes.
+The respondent confirmed later that firearms carried by the two officers.
+One dog caught up with the respondent’s friend, reportedly biting his leg and forcing him to stop.
+Although the friend was already wounded by the dog’s bite, an officer still came and reportedly violently kicked him for five minutes.
 The other five people-on-the-move also came to a stop.
 As the officers approached, the respondent saw three officers present: the two who ran behind them and one holding the dogs.
-All officers wore sacramento green uniforms with a lion and ‘Border Police’ written on the jacket (see Image 3).
+All officers wore sacramento green uniforms with a lion and ‘Border Police’ written on the jacket.
 The time was around 11:00.

 In total, the group remained there until around 13:00.

 The six men were then forced to walk along an unpaved road, where another car soon arrived.
-The respondent described the car as black with ‘Police’ written in Bulgarian on the front of the car (see Image 4).
+The respondent described the car as black with ‘Police’ written in Bulgarian on the front of the car.
 Inside, there were three additional officers.
-The uniforms were the same as those who first apprehended the group (see Image 1).
+The uniforms were the same as those who first apprehended the group.
 When the officers came out of the vehicles, they quickly loaded the six men into the trunk.
 The first three officers left at this point, though one of the German shepherds also came in the car.